Alabama

 |

 Statute describes procedures for handling irregular ballots.
-Administrative rules describe procedures for handling optical scan ballots.
+Administrative rules define what constitutes a valid vote and describe procedures for handling optical scan ballots.

 |